indico/indico.github.io/README.md

 ==============
 A few words to describe the structure of the site - where to find what.

+The structure of the website was created with [Jekyll](http://jekyllrb.com).

 The website is not very responsive, since we don't have the designs yet.
 However I introduced a small grid system of 6 columns (`_layout.html`) using some convensions of Jekyll and used it in some places.

 ## Configuration